RobinPetit/WP/README.md

 + SQLite 3 (`apt-get install libsqlite3-dev`);
 + (SFML may require an update from OpenGL/GLUT with `apt-get install freeglut3`).

+Note: To ensure an optimal compatibility, compile both TGUI **and** SFML from the last sources from GitHub.

 ## Usual workflow